-Whether your child is just starting school or resuming classes after vacations, she is being exposed to germs in many ways – while playing, sharing food with friends, mixing closely with other children, etc. Germs can spread very quickly from child to child when they cough, sneeze or eat contaminated food.
-In fact, schools can be a breeding ground of germs.
-And, if you do not teach your child proper hygiene, she will be susceptible to various illnesses like cough, cold, fever, head lice, etc.
+Whether your child is just starting school or resuming classes after vacations, she is being exposed to germs in many ways.
+Germs can spread very quickly from child to child when they cough, sneeze or eat contaminated food.
+Students are at risk of exposure to germs while playing, sharing food with friends, mixing closely with other children, etc. In fact, schools can be a breeding ground of germs.
+And, if you do not teach your child about the importance of proper hygiene in school, she will be susceptible to various illnesses like cough, cold, fever, head lice, etc.

-You may ensure your child wears a clean uniform and carries all the school essentials but it is also vital that you teach her basic cleanliness.
-This article looks at various ways by which your child can be hygienic in school.
+You may ensure your child wears a clean uniform and carries all the school essentials, but it is also vital that you teach him basic cleanliness.
+This article looks at various ways to ensure that students understand the importance of personal hygiene in school.

 Hand washing is one of the most important and basic hygiene habits you should teach your child.
-It is also an effect way to prevent the spread of germs in school.
-Teach your child to wash her hands thoroughly before and after eating food; after using the toilet, coughing or sneezing, playing in the school ground etc.
+It is also an effective way to prevent the spread of germs in school.
+Teach your child to wash her hands thoroughly with soap and water before and after eating food, after using the toilet, coughing or sneezing, playing in the school ground, etc.

 Washing hands with soap and water should become a daily habit with your children.

-Begin teaching your child rules of hygiene with the tips in this ClipBook.
+Begin teaching your child rules of personal hygiene with the tips in this ClipBook.

-It is a widely-known fact that finger nails are a breeding ground for bacteria.
-The germs that accumulate under your child’s nails can get easily transferred to her mouth, eyes and nose.
+It is a widely known fact that fingernails are a breeding ground for bacteria.
+The germs that accumulate under your child’s nails can get easily transferred to his mouth, eyes and nose.
 This can lead to infection and illness in most cases.
 Ensure that your child’s fingernails are clipped and trimmed every week on a regular basis.

-Teach him to cover his nose while coughing or sneezing
+3. Teach your child to cover her nose while coughing or sneezing

-When your child coughs or sneezes without covering his nose and mouth, germs get airborne.
-This can be especially dangerous in a classroom where the children are seated at close proximity to each other.
+When your child coughs or sneezes without covering her nose and mouth, germs get airborne.
+This can be especially dangerous in a classroom where the children are seated close to each other.
 To prevent this, encourage your child to use a handkerchief.
 Tissues work just as well.
-Make sure your child throws used tissues in a bin and washes her hands with soap and water afterwards.
+Make sure your child throws the used tissues in a bin and washes her hands with soap and water afterwards.

-Many schools have play areas where the children can bring their favourite stuffed toys to play with.
+- Regular washing of toys: Many schools have play areas where the children can bring their favourite stuffed toys to play with.
 During such classes, children pass their toys around to share with other children.
-Not only is the toy passed around but germs may also be transmitted through them.
+Not only are the toys passed around, but germs are also transmitted through them.
 So, make sure you wash your child’s toys regularly.

-Food is another important aspect where hygiene is of utmost importance.
-While packing food for your child, ensure you wash the tiffin box properly.
+- Food hygiene: Food is another important aspect where hygiene is of utmost importance.
+While packing food for your child, ensure you wash the lunch box properly.
 Always pack food that has been freshly prepared along with a bottle of clean water.